 - Predictive ordering and e-commerce platforms will ensure customers are happy with their orders.

-- Diverse networks will reduce health-related disruptions.
+- Diversified networks will reduce the effect of localized health- and labor-related disruptions.

 Deploy Your Transportation Management Platform to Tackle Risks and Opportunities for Both Non-TMS and TMS Users